Top 3 Gentrified Neighborhoods in Philadelphia

 What About Challenges?

-As is the case with most projects, gentrifying West Kensington faced several challenges in the form of displacement of low-income families and property taxes.
+As is the case with most projects, gentrifying West Kensington faced several challenges in the form of the displacement of low-income families and property taxes.
 This made it harder for such people to stay in the neighborhood.

 Point Breeze